 HOW TO GROW A LEMON TREE FROM SEED

 Growing a lemon trees from seed is surprisingly straight forward, and something that anyone can do if they have a warm, sunny windowsill.
-Getting the seed is probably the hardest part; you can either buy online through a specialist supplier or – if you only want a few – collect your own from shop bought fruit.
+Getting the seed is probably the hardest part of the entire process.
+You can either buy on-line through a specialist supplier or, if you only want a few, collect and save the seed from shop-bought lemons.

 After approximately three weeks - although they can be left in there for a month or so should they need to be – they can be removed from the fridge ready for potting on.
 Soak the seeds for a couple of hours or so before planting them into 2-3 inch pots.
 Only sow 1 seed per pot using a good quality, free draining soil based compost such as John Innes seed or No1, then water in.